MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 ### Clone

-Download the remote repository on GitHub to your computer (here mentioned as "your local repository").
+Download a remote repository from GitHub to your computer (here mentioned as "your local repository").

-With SSH (require to have [set SSH keys to login](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account))
+Using SSH (requires to have [set SSH keys to login](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account), but is safer and really easier on the long term)

 ```bash
 git clone git@github.com:MaastrichtU-IDS/best-practices.git